everythingville/everythingville.github.io/planning.md

 - Add more types of letters

 ## Hardware Store
-- Dropdown for features shouldn't have anything selected by default, display div content should ask user to select option before continuing
 - Add randomize btn that accesses entire db
 - Print any tutorial
 - Export tutorials in rich text